Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Plug and Charge Relay Vulnerability

-To perform a relay attack, a potential attacker could build a charging station emulator and plug it into a victim's vehicle.
+To perform such a relay attack, an attacker could build a charging station emulator and plug it into a victim's vehicle.
 Simultaneously, the attacker vehicle is plugged into a regular charging station.
 After initializing the charging communication with the victim's vehicle, the vehicle sends its charging contract certificate.
 The attacker forwards this certificate to the charging station that the attacker's vehicle is plugged into, acting as if this certificate belongs to the attacker's vehicle.
 The charging station then generates a random challenge and sends it to the attacker's vehicle.
 Normally, the attacker would need the private key belonging to the victim's contract certificate in order to sign the challenge.
-However, the attacker simply forwards the challenge to his fake charging station, sending it to the victim vehicle.
-The victim then signs this challenge; crucially, the vehicle does not incorporate other information within the signed data, such as the current timestamp or information about the charging station it is currently connected to.
-Thus, after the attacker has sent the received signature to the regular charging station, there is no way for the regular charging station to detect that this signature was originally created by a different vehicle for a different charging station.
-Figure \ref{fig:pnc-relay} visualizes the communication flow in this kind of relay attack between the victim vehicle, the fake charging station, the attacker vehicle, and the regular charging station.
+However, the attacker simply forwards the challenge to the fake charging station, which sends it to the victim vehicle.
+The victim signs the challenge and returns the signature, which the attacker relays back to the regular charging station.
+Since the signed data contains no station-specific information, there is no way for the regular charging station to detect that this signature was originally created by a different vehicle for a different charging station.
+Figure \ref{fig:pnc-relay} visualizes the communication flow of this relay attack.

-Normally, the use of TLS would prevent an attacker from creating a custom charging station emulator.
-The lack of a valid certificate would prevent the victim vehicle from accepting the charging station emulator and performing plug and charge with it.
-However, due to the certificate shortcomings described in section \ref{sec:tls-problems}, a potential attacker could use certificates and private keys obtained from any compromised charging station to make the emulator impersonate any real charging station.
+\todo{[R13A] Figure 1 is somehow misleading.
+It seems that only 3 entities are involved from the chart, while there are 4 entities in the first line.} \todoanswer{Modified the figure (now figure 2), adding a second line to visualize the breakup of the two ISO15118 communication sessions}